jscrane/uC-Makefile/README.md

 	BOARD := uno
 	include avr.mk

 A minimal Makefile must specify a BOARD and include only one core.
-See core documentation below for core-specific options.
+See the [documentation](docs/README.md) for core-specific options.

 Invoke with: